ABOUT US

 Within a similar mood of working towards the joyful freeing of our own futures, the Fi Wi Road Internship centres Black geography undergraduate voices and their own modes of making place and space, valuing the joy and creativity (and voicing the pain and isolation), through which they are making their own futures.

-PROF. PAT NOXOLO
+PROF. PAT NOXOLO (SHE/HER)

-CYNTHIA NKIRUKA ANYADI
+CYNTHIA NKIRUKA ANYADI (SHE/HER)

 We commit to paying all of our interns above a London Living Wage, regardless of their location, to ensure that participation is accessible to people from all backgrounds.
 We rely on generous support and donations to continue running the internship.
 If you or your organisation are interested in further supporting the Fi Wi Road Internship you can contact us here.